Skip to content

 Downloads

-Platform Installer Standalone (portable-capable)
+Platform Installer Standalone Portable

-Windows .exe setup (NSIS — install for just you or for all users) or .msi a standalone .exe
+Windows (x64) ..._installer.exe (NSIS — install for you or all users) ..._portable.zip

 Linux quick install